StuartPeile/fed-court/README.md

 #### Pipeline steps and jobs

 I'd split the pipleine into more jobs and group steps and not have a singe job that had multiple steps

+#### SQL Admin

+Not use the sql admin account for the project but set up a dedicated user